michaelmaass/documentation/src/essentials-for-zoo/elements/el-imagepro.md

 ## Config

-- `Custom Options`: If enabled the extra input fields be we displayed on the Edit view.
+- `Custom Options`: If enabled, the following extra input fields will be displayed on the Edit view:
 - `Title`: Toggles the **title** field.
 - `Link`: Toggles the **link** field.
 - `Lightbox`: Toggles the **lightbox** field.